Patrick McKenna: Charitable work

-McKenna has become involved with many charity organizations and causes—including wheelchair athletes, Adult ADHD, MS Society, Lupus Canada and McMaster Sick Kids—some of which he has personal connection with.
+McKenna has become involved with many charity organizations and causes including wheelchair athletes, Adult ADHD, MS Society, Lupus Canada, and McMaster Sick Kids—some of which he has personal connection with.

 McKenna suffered a debilitating back injury in the early 2000s that left him unable to walk for a year.
 He went through times of being in a wheelchair and having to learn to walk again.
 It was from this experience that he became involved with wheelchair athletes.

-His mother, Patricia, has suffered from lupus since the 1970s.
-McKenna's friend and fellow Second City alumnus Colin Mochrie and his wife Debra McGrath often help McKenna with lupus charity fundraising.
+His mother has suffered from lupus since the 1970s.
+McKenna's friend and fellow Second City alumnus Colin Mochrie and his wife Debra McGrath often help him with lupus charity fundraising.

 Personal life

 McKenna is a member of Toronto's The Second City comedy troupe.

 McKenna's mother's name is Patricia, and he has three brothers.
 He married his high school sweetheart, Janis, in 1983.
 They have a son, Brendon, born in 1985.
-Brendon McKenna was seen in two episodes, Dancing with Mr. D. and The Unseen Lever, of his father's series Traders as Marty's son, Mark Stephens.
+Brendon McKenna was seen in two episodes of his father's series Traders — "Dancing with Mr. D." and "The Unseen Lever" — as Marty's son, Mark Stephens.

 Filmography

+This is a partial filmography for Patrick McKenna.